syedshahmirsultan/Blog_Website_LandingPage/README.md

 # 📝 Blog Website Landing Page

-This is a simple landing page for a blog website.
+This is a simple responsive landing page for a blog website.
 This page serves as the entry point for visitors to explore the content on the blog website.

 ## Technologies Used: